pelias/documentation/leaflet-geocoder.md

       var map = L.map('map').setView([37.804146, -122.275045], 16);
     </script>
     ```
-4. Within the same script tag, add a line to set the data source for the map.
+4. Within the same script tag as `var map = `, add a line to set the data source for the map.
 This line adds the default OpenStreetMap tiles and an attribution.

     ```html
     L.tileLayer('http://{s}.tile.osm.org/{z}/{x}/{y}.png', {